 Zoning designations identified to allow emergency shelters as a permitted use without a discretionary permit must also allow residential uses.
-The City permits emergency shelters by-right in the C-2 zone which also permits mixed use development with residential uses, which satisfies that requirement of AB 2339.
+The City permits emergency shelters by-right and without discretion in the C-2 zone.
+The C-2 zone permits mixed use development with residential uses, which satisfies that requirement of AB 2339.